iTwin/object-storage/cloud-agnostic/core/README.md

 ## About this package

-This is a core package that allows to load different components into an application using `inversify` framework based on the configuration.
+This is a core package that allows to load dependencies into an application based on the configuration using [`inversify`](https://www.npmjs.com/package/inversify) framework.
+It allows the user to define what dependencies are required and register specific implementations.